wordofwarning/wordofwarning.org/current/2016-turn/index.md

 >• *Great to see creative innovative new local work.
 Really good vibe.*<br>• *Weird and wonderful — as always.*<br>• *Fantastic platform for artists.*<br>[Audience Feedback from 2013](/archive/2013-turn)

 #### Access Information
 Turn 2016 takes place in a number of different spaces and formats around Contact's building — some seated, some standing, some limited capacity, some participatory.
-With intervals, each evening will last between 2 to 3 hours.<br>Age advisory: 14+ (parental/guardian discretion).
+With intervals, each evening will last about 3 hours.<br>Age advisory: 14+ (parental/guardian discretion).
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### Credits
 [Turn](/hab/turn) 2016 is co-produced by [hÅb](/hab), <a href="http://contactmcr.com" target="_blank">Contact</a> + <a href="http://www.digm.org" target="_blank">Dance Manchester</a>; supported using public funding by Arts Council England + funded by Manchester City Council. | Image: Jo Ashbridge, Turn Prize 2014 by Jerome Whittingham